Robust sparse image reconstruction of radio interferometric observations with purify: Convolutional gridding and degridding

 Most image reconstruction algorithms in radio astronomy require going both backward and forward between the image and measurement domain.
 Typically, mapping from the measurement domain to the image domain is performed by the adjoint of the measurement operator, since the measurement operator does not have a defined inverse, given by

-\jdm{The primary beam is missing here.} \emph{Gridding} can be considered the reverse process of degridding.
+\emph{Gridding} can be considered the reverse process of degridding.
 Mathematically, the gridding operator is the adjoint of the degridding operator and is performed by application of $\bm{\mathsf{G}}^\dagger$.
 The full adjoint measurement operator consists of the following operations.
 First the weighting $\bm{\mathsf{W}}^\dagger=\bm{\mathsf{W}}$ is applied, before the visibilities are interpolated onto an up-sampled Fourier grid using $\bm{\mathsf{G}}^\dagger$.
 Then an inverse FFT is performed by $\bm{\mathsf{F}}^\dagger$ to produce an image.
 The image is cropped to the desired field of view using $\bm{\mathsf{Z}}^\dagger$, and the convolution is corrected by $\bm{\mathsf{D}}^\dagger$.
 Lastly, the adjoint of the primary beam $\bm{\mathsf{B}}^\dagger$ is applied.

 A consequence of interpolating the visibilities onto a grid is that the signal is now represented via a Fourier series rather than a Fourier transform.
 This means the imaged region has periodic boundary conditions.
 In the case of a radio interferometer, the visibilities can contain information over the entire sky, and the signal may not end at the boundaries of the imaged region.
 In this case, the interpolation kernel is used to apodize aliasing error, where structure from outside the boundaries of the imaged region is folded back in \citep{bri99}.